For more information, please contact:

 ETHICS AND CONFLICT OF INTEREST FOR SENATORS

-The Standing Committee on Ethics and Conflict of Interest for Senators is responsible for all matters relating to the Ethics and Conflict of Interest Code for Senators.
+The Standing Committee on Ethics and Conflict of Interest for Senators (the Committee) is responsible for all matters relating to the Ethics and Conflict of Interest Code for Senators (Code).
 It may give general direction to the Senate Ethics Officer concerning the interpretation, application and administration of the Code, and is authorized to exercise these powers on its own initiative.
 The Committee also considers any inquiry reports from the Senate Ethics Officer, who is an independent officer of the Senate.

 The composition of the Committee is unique: it is composed of five members, three of whom constitute quorum.
-Two members are elected by secret ballot in the caucus of the government, and two members are elected by a secret ballot in the caucus of the opposition.
+According to the Rules of the Senate (Rules) and the Code, two members are elected by secret ballot in the caucus of the government, and two members are elected by a secret ballot in the caucus of the opposition.
 The fifth member is elected by a majority of the four other members.
 The selection process is formalized by the presentation of a motion by the Leader of the Government, seconded by the Leader of the Opposition, which is deemed adopted without debate or vote when moved.
 When a vacancy occurs in the membership of the Committee, the replacement member is elected by the same method as the former member being replaced.
 The Chair of the Committee is selected by at least four members of the Committee.
 The Committee has no ex officio members.

 Before the enactment in 2004 of An Act to amend the Parliament of Canada Act (Ethics Commissioner and Senate Ethics Officer) and other Acts in consequence (the “Act”), most conflict of interest rules for Senators were encompassed in legislation and the Rules of the Senate.
 The 2004 Act established a new conflict of interest regime by creating the office of the Senate Ethics Officer and by requiring the adoption by the Senate of a conflict of interest code for its members.